HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 Data Browser back end is a simpler but less powerful alternative that will service most consumers' needs.

+TDR maintains one dataset per HCA project, and multiple snapshots per dataset, but only one snapshot per dataset is included in a `DCP data release <DCP data releases_>`_.

 TDR datasets
 ------------